 Outputs tweets from any Twitter users, hashtag or keyword through the Widget interface.
 Can be called via shortcode or PHP function call and supports

-This is determined by your settings within the widget.
+This is determined by your settings within the widget or your custom call.
 The default is set to 5.

 If using the update frequency "Live (uncached)" ThinkTwit will show tweets that have occurred as far back as "max days" (up to the last 7 days, due to restrictions in the Twitter API).
 However, any other option will utilise ThinkTwit's own cache and will therefore display anything within the cache (up to "max days").
 The exception to this is when the "Paused" option is selected - this will retain tweets (and display those tweets) indefinitely (until the update frequency is changed from "Paused").

 If you aren't caching tweets then a message will be shown stating: "There have been no tweets for the past 7 days", but if you are caching tweets then it will simply show the tweets stored in the cache, even if they are older than 7 days.
 This message can be customised within the settings.

 ThinkTwit uses the widget API so should be styled correctly by your theme.
-It has some default CSS but you may, however, wish to make minor CSS changes which will override this.
+It has some default CSS but you may, however, wish to turn this off (in the ThinkTwit Settings) and add your own.
 If so you should find the following information handy:

 ol.thinkTwitTweets #tweet-nwhere n is the number of the tweet